PhyloGrok/AnalyzeBloodwork/Content/MLselection_CaretR.md

-## D. Algorithm selection for predictive classification (machine learning)
+## Algorithm selection for predictive classification (Machine Learning with R and caret package)
 ### WBC counts as classifiers for IBS-subtype; which algorithms generate the best predictive model?

 #### 1. Impute missing values by replacing 'NA' with column mean.